-Obstructive atelectasis happens when something, like mucus or a tumor, blocks your airway.
+Obstructive atelectasis happens when something physically blocks your airway.

 Types of nonobstructive atelectasis include:

-- Relaxation or compressive: The lining of your chest wall and the surface of your lungs are normally in close contact, keeping your lungs expanded.
+- Relaxation or compressive.
+The lining of your chest wall and the surface of your lungs are usually in close contact, keeping your lungs expanded.
 But if fluid or air builds up and separates them, your lungs can pull inward, and your alveoli can lose air.
 Depending on where this happens in your lung, it's either relaxation or compressive atelectasis.

 - Cicatricial.
 This type of atelectasis is when the tissue that makes up your lungs has scars that keep them from being able to hold as much air as they should.
 This scarring can happen because of certain serious lung conditions like sarcoidosis.

-- Replacement: This is when your alveoli are filled by a tumor, and that causes an area of your lung to collapse.
+- Replacement.
+This is when your alveoli are filled by a tumor.
+That causes an area of your lung to collapse.

 - Acceleration.
 When jet pilots fly straight up really fast (between 5 and 9 G-forces), the acceleration can close the airways in their lungs, leading to this type of atelectasis.
 It can make it hard to breathe and cause chest pain and coughing.

 - Rounded (also called folded lung).
 This type is linked to pleural diseases, conditions that affect the thin tissue that lines your chest cavity and surrounds your lungs (the pleura).
 One of the most common causes is asbestosis, when you breathe in asbestos over a long period of time and this damages the pleura.

 If your doctor thinks you might have atelectasis, they'll probably recommend tests such as:

 - A chest X-ray.
 A collapsed lung may look partly or completely white on the image.